aitor0307/api-mock/axa/README.md

 # Flask example to call webservices in the BE and provide an specific response

 This is a simple example of a flask webservice calling a mock and ingesting some of its data.
-As it is meant to be handled via browser and without an authentication service behind, it will ask for the parameters in the url directly.
+As it is meant to be handled via browser and without an authentication service behind, it will ask for the parameters in the url directly to be easily usable in a browser.

 ## How to run